owntracks/booklet/docs/features/ios.md

 BUT...

-If the application is in background or is sent to the background, retries are restarted eventually - depending on IOS' background execution model about every 10 minutes.
+If the application is in background or is sent to the background, retries are restarted eventually - depending on iOS' background execution model about every 10 minutes.

 With automatic modes switched off, even when bringing the app to foreground, no new location updates are generated.